DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	Called whenever user's settings are updated.
 Takes ``UserSettingsUpdateEventArgs`` as an argument, with following
 	parameters:

-	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) whose settings were updated
+	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) whose settings were updated.

 .. attribute:: UserUpdate

 	Called whenever a user is updated.
 Takes ``UserUpdateEventArgs`` as an argument, with following parameters:

-	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) that was updated
+	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) that was updated.

 .. attribute:: VoiceStateUpdate